hk-nency/interview/optimization.md

 Keep track of the size.
 Use tools like webpack-dashboard and webpack-bundle-analyzer to stay aware how large is your app.
 Take a fresh look at your app’s performance at whole every few months

+HTTP2

+Main goals of developing HTTP/2 was:

+1. Request multiplexing
+HTTP/2 can send multiple requests for data in parallel over a single TCP connection.
+This is the most advanced feature of the HTTP/2 protocol because it allows you to download web files asynchronously from one server.
+Most modern browsers limit TCP connections to one server.

+2.Header compression

+3.HTTP/2 Server Push
+This capability allows the server to send additional cacheable information to the client that isn’t requested but is anticipated in future requests.
+For example, if the client requests for the resource X and it is understood that the resource Y is referenced with the requested file, the server can choose to push Y along with X instead of waiting for an appropriate client request.

+4. Binary Protocol
+The latest HTTP version has evolved significantly in terms of capabilities and attributes such as transforming from a text protocol to a binary protocol.
+HTTP1.x used to process text commands to complete request-response cycles.
+HTTP/2 will use binary commands (in 1s and 0s) to execute the same tasks.
+This attribute eases complications with framing and simplifies implementation of commands that were confusingly intermixed due to commands containing text and optional spaces.